pulumi/pulumi-hugo/themes/default/content/docs/intro/console/accounts.md

 * [Email](https://app.pulumi.com/signin/email)
 * [Single Sign-on](https://app.pulumi.com/signin/sso)

-Your account lets you authenticate into the Pulumi Console, where you can do the
+Your account lets you authenticate in to the Pulumi Service, where you can do the
 following:

 * Manage your profile settings, including your account password, access tokens, and subscriptions